mercadopago/devsite-docs/guides/payments/api/testing.en.md

 >
 > Important
 >
-> Take into account that you cannot test the entire flow for cash payment methods.
+> Consider that you can't test the entire flow for cash payment methods.

 ## Start receiving payments